-It’s never too early to develop good skin care habits, but around age twenty-five is a smart time to focus your efforts on the prevention of premature aging.
+It’s never too early to develop good skin care habits, but around twenty-five-years-old is a smart time to focus your efforts on the prevention of premature aging.
 Beginning in our mid-twenties, we notice changes in the skin due to decreased collagen production.
-Without ample collagen, the skin has less elasticity.
-This results in fine lines and wrinkles.
+Without ample collagen, the skin has less elasticity which leads to fine lines and wrinkles.
 Over time skin can appear less plump because of a loss of fat and bone under the skin.
 This loss of volume eventually causes sagging.

 Another early sign of aging is increased hyperpigmentation.
 These irregularities in skin color are sometimes referred to as age or sun spots.

 Taking strides early on to delay the onset of aging is the best strategy.
 After all, it’s much easier to prevent damage from happening than it is to repair damage that’s already been done.
 Unfortunately, the early signs of aging often go unnoticed and aren’t addressed until they become more substantial.
 Waiting can cost more money and time in the long run, and you’re less likely to be satisfied with the outcome of this “too little, too late” approach.

 UV rays wreak havoc on collagen and collagen production, and even incidental exposure makes hyperpigmentation worse.